gitkraken/gitkraken-client-docs/gitkraken-client/interface.md

 	<div class="flex-item">
 		<img src='/wp-content/uploads/gk-new-undo-icon.svg' class='img-responsive'></div>
 	<div class="flex-item">
-		<p>Many actions performed in GitKraken Client can be undone.
+		<p>Many actions performed in GitKraken Desktop can be undone.
 If an action is undoable, the <kbd>Undo</kbd> button will be a solid color ready for action.</p>
 	</div>
 </div>